merll/docker-fabric/docs/installation.rst

 The following libraries will be automatically installed from PyPI:

 * Fabric (tested with >=1.8.0)
-* docker-py (>=0.5.0)
+* docker-py (>=1.9.0)
-* docker-map (>=0.3.2)
+* docker-map (>=0.8.0)
 * Optional: PyYAML (tested with 3.11) for YAML configuration import

 Docker service
 ^^^^^^^^^^^^^^
 Docker needs to be installed on the target machine.
-On Ubuntu, you can use the task `install_docker` for automatically installing and configuring the latest release.
-Additional configuration is only needed if the service has been installed otherwise.
+There used to be a utility task for this, but the required steps for installation tended to change too much too quickly for maintaining them properly.
+Please follow the `Docker installation instructions`_ according to your operating system.

 Socat
 ^^^^^
 The tool Socat_ is needed in order to tunnel local TCP-IP connections to a unix socket on the target machine.
 The ``socat`` binary needs to be in the search path.
-You can either install it yourself and transfer the binary using the Fabric task `install_socat`, or use the task `build_socat` (currently only Ubuntu) to build it directly on your target machine.
+It is included in most common Linux distributions, e.g. for CentOS you can install it using ``yum install socat``; or you can download the source code and compile it yourself.

 Configuration